TheCleverIdiott/TheCleverIdiott/metrics.md

-Some more Metrics abour me:
+Some more Metrics about me: